Virginia school board meeting explodes as members face backlash for suspension of Tanner Cross

 Another remote speaker argued policies like 8040 weren't new and would make "trans and gender-expansive kids feel a little more welcome."

 Other audience members held up signs that declared their support for the school board.
+A woman wearing an EQLOCO shirt urged parents not to use the concept of equality as a "weapon."

+"My pronouns are she/her.
+I'm here today … not only in support of our school board's effort to improve equity, but to speak directly to our community – asking to stop turning equality into a weapon," she said.

+"We all have the right to life, liberty, and the pursuit of happiness.
+The adults bullying our children need to be reminded that if you don't have anything kind to say, don't say anything at all.
+Stop projecting your fear on our children.
+This isn't about bathrooms or White discrimination.
+Hate speech is not free!"

 CRT, free speech issues bring county to boiling point